 Málaga surprised us in many ways.
-300 sunny days per year, calm beaches, fresh barbecue sardines and a lively nightlife.
-And these are just some of the Top Things to do in Málaga!
-We knew we would have a great time there, but didn’t expect that would love it so much!
+300 sunny days per year, calm beaches, fresh barbecued sardines and a lively nightlife.
+These are just some of the top things to do in Málaga!
+We knew we would have a great time there, but we didn’t expect to love it so much!

 To start the conversation let me say one thing: the weather in Costa del Sol is perfect.
 It means that whenever you plan to travel to Málaga you’ll get beautiful and warm days.
-It´s the sixth largest city in Spain, but when we were there we felt like in a small cheerful city.
+It’s the sixth-largest city in Spain, but when we were there it felt like we were in a small cheerful city.

-For me, Malaga is a small and cool version of Barcelona.
-Perfect for smart, cultural, party and budget travellers.
-Plan to stay there during the weekend and enjoy the Sunday free entrance to all the top things to do Málaga.
+For me, Málaga is a small and cool version of Barcelona.
+Perfect for smart, cultural, party and budget travelers.
+Plan to stay there during the weekend and enjoy the admission free Sundays to all the top things to do Málaga.

-Playa de la Malagueta is one of Malaga´s postcard.
-Located in the central area of the city, there you can swim, relax under the sun and even do some workout And that was exactly what we did, our first tourist activity was run at beach promenade, do some exercises and enjoy the Mediterranean sea view.
+Playa de la Malagueta is one of Málaga’s postcards.
+Located in the central area of the city, it’s a place you can swim, relax under the sun and even do some workout.
+And that was exactly what we did, our first tourist activity was running at the beach promenade, doing some exercises while enjoying the Mediterranean sea view.

-Now that we already enjoyed the beach (one of our addictions) lets talk about the top things to do in Málaga.
-The list is pretty big with attractions for all tastes, ages and pockets.
-As we are big fans of food and wine, don’t be surprised if eating & drinking is one of the highly ranked activities in our list.
+Now that we have already enjoyed the beach (one of our addictions) let’s talk about the top things to do in Málaga.
+The list is pretty big with attractions for all tastes, ages, and pockets.
+As we are big fans of food and wine, don’t be surprised if eating & drinking is one of the highly ranked activities on our list.

-Top Things to do in Málaga [and tips to the free attractions]
+Top things to do in Málaga [and tips to free attractions]

 Sunny golden streets, cafes, souvenirs and fashion shops.
 The old town is a mix of antique architecture and a new style of life.
-Tiny streets packed with restaurants and bars, in every corner some ancient building telling a little bit more about the Spanish culture.
-You will never get bored exploring the old town and it´s one of the best and free things to do in Málaga.
+Tiny streets packed with restaurants and bars, in every corner some ancient building showing a little bit more of the Spanish culture.
+You will never get bored exploring the old town and it’s one of the best free things to do in Málaga.

 » Bodega Bar El Pimpi & Málaga Sweet Wine

-You must visit Bodega El Pimpi, an icon of Malaga´s social and cultural life.
-The 18th century building is decorated in a Spanish style with red and white dots.
+You must visit Bodega El Pimpi, an icon of Málaga’s social and cultural life.
+The 18th-century building is decorated in a Spanish style with red and white dots.
 On the walls photographs of intellectuals, artists, international singers and many football players.
-All them visited Bodega El Pimpi and left their signature on the wine barrels.
-The tradition is kept alive, the new generation of Spanish artists still go there for cultural meets and flamenco nights.
+All of them visited Bodega El Pimpi and left their signature on the wine barrels.
+The tradition is kept alive, the new generation of Spanish artists still go there for cultural meetings and flamenco nights.

 Bodega El Pimpi is one of the best places to try the Sweet Wine produced in Málaga.
-Made of Moscatel grapes the local wine production dates back to the roman empire.
-The sweet and strong Malaga wine represents the city soul.
-Some people love it from the first time, others just need to get used to it!
+Made out of Moscatel grapes the local wine production dates back to the roman empire.
+The sweet and strong Málaga wine represents the city’s soul.
+Some people love it from the very first time, others just need time to get used to it!

-After one, two… maybe three glasses of wine you will be ready to discover more things to do in Málaga.
+After one, two, or maybe three glasses of wine you will be ready to discover more things to do in Málaga.

-This is an imponent building in the middle of old town.
-The construction happened between 1528-1782.
+This is an imposing building in the middle of the old town.
+The construction took place between 1528 and 1782.
 The original plan was to build two big towers, but due to the lack of money they were able to finish just one.

-Called “La Manquita” which means “one armed women” the church is a great example of Renaissance architecture and it´s so beautiful that you can’t realize there is one tower missing.
+Called “La Manquita” which means “one-armed woman” the church is a great example of Renaissance architecture and it’s so beautiful that you don’t even realize there is a tower missing.

-Build in the 3rd Century, the theater now is open to the tourists with an interactive exposition, another free attraction in Málaga.
+Built in the 3rd Century, the theater is now open to the tourists with an interactive exposition, another free attraction in Málaga.

 » Alcazaba and Gibralfaro Castle

-On the top of the hill, just beside to the Roman Theater, is located the Alcazaba and Gibralfaro Castle, two huge Moorish fortresses that overlook the city.
-Visit these two places is a must thing to do in Málaga.
-Be smart: the entrance is free on Sundays, after 2pm 😉
+On top of the hill, just beside the Roman Theater, are Alcazaba and Gibralfaro Castle, two huge Moorish fortresses that overlook the city.
+Visiting these two places is a must in Málaga.
+Be smart: the entrance is free on Sundays after 2 pm.

-The Alcazaba is one of the best preserved moorish fortress places in Spain.
+Alcazaba is one of the best-preserved Moorish fortress in Spain.
 The view from the walls is to die for.
-From there you can see the Malagueta Beach, the port and the Plaza de Toros, Málaga´s bullfight ring.
+You can see Malagueta Beach, the port, Plaza de Toros, and Málaga’s bullring from there.

 » Seafood BBQ

 As I already said: the beaches in Málaga are amazing.
-Not only for sunbathing or swimming, but for eating too!
-One of the biggest seaside attraction are the grilled sardines.
-Walking around the beach promenade you’ll see lots of restaurants literally on the sand serving amazing seafood.
+Not only for sunbathing or swimming, but for eating as well!
+One of the biggest seaside attractions is the grilled sardines.
+When walking around the beach promenade you’ll find lots of restaurants serving amazing seafood literally on the sand.

-To celebrate my birthday (Yeahhh, we were in Málaga when I turned 31) we stopped by one of them and ordered the super famous sardines barbeque.
+To celebrate my birthday (yeahhh, we were in Málaga when I turned 31), we stopped at one of them and ordered the super famous barbecued sardines.
 OMG!!
 It was delicious!!!
-On our table a big jar of sangria, anchovies, Spanish olives and grilled fish!
+On our table there was a big jar of sangria, some anchovies, Spanish olives and grilled fish!
 What a feast!!

-I do recommend to you go to beach for lunch time.
-Nothing better than delicious Spanish food, amazing sea view and the possibility to have a siesta (nap) afterwards.
-Believe me, it´s a great experience, approved by me and Rob that slept under a tree shadow for almost an hour.
+I recommend you going to the beach for lunch.
+There is nothing better than delicious Spanish food, amazing seaview and the possibility of having a siesta (nap) afterward.
+Believe me, it’s a great experience approved by me and Rob that slept under in the shadow of a tree for almost an hour.

 In 2011 some renovations transformed the port quay into a recreation and commerce center.
 Shops, restaurants and bars are lined in front of the bay.

 The Quay 2 was turned into a stunning promenade called The Palm Grove of Surprises.
-Designed by the architect Jerónimo Junqueira the massive central pergola change the landscape, surrounded by a green garden this area became one of the news attractions in Málaga.
-Pick one the bars around the pier to enjoy the sunset.
+Designed by the architect Jerónimo Junqueira, the massive central pergola changed the landscape.
+Surrounded by a green garden, this area became one of the new attractions in Málaga.
+Pick one of the bars around the pier to enjoy the sunset.

 » Paseo de España

-The palm tree park lays between the old town and new port.
-Created in 1890´s the park is famous for its exotic plants and the music shows that happen in every Sunday on lunch time.
-This is another great and free thing to do in Málaga, go there and have fun with the locals.
+The palm tree park lays in between the old town and the new port.
+Created in the 1890’s, the park is famous for its exotic plants and music shows that happen every Sunday at lunchtime.
+This is another great free thing to do in Málaga, go there and have fun with the locals.

-Still talking about nature (and that is one of the best asset of the city) the Botanical Garden is a highly recommended place to visit i Málaga.
-It´s a bit far from the old town, but there are regular buses to there.
-Flowers, sculptures, waterfall and mansions… A beautiful place.
+Still talking about nature (and that is one of the best assets of the city) the Botanical Garden is a highly recommended place to visit in Málaga.
+It’s a bit far from the old town, but there are regular buses to take you there.
+Flowers, sculptures, a waterfall and mansions… A beautiful place.

 » Picasso Museum Málaga – Museum and Casa Natal